Abhar

 This city is connected to Hormuz’s province, company, infrastructure, industry, market, and challenge layers.

-No city-specific opportunity layer is mapped yet.
+No city-specific idea layer is mapped yet.
 These province-level briefs provide nearby market and infrastructure context for this city.

 Mining Beneficiation and Toll-Processing Platform for Iron Ore, Copper, Zinc, and Industrial Minerals